-The Group recorded continuous losses for the past financial years and as at the end of the financial year, the carrying amount of the net assets of the Group exceeded its market capitalisation indicating that the carrying amount of the Group's property, plant and equipment specifically the Group's production facilities with the carrying amount of RM55,266,699 as at 31 December 2018 may be impaired.
-The Group had engaged an independent valuer to determine the fair value of the said production facilities.
-When estimating the fair value of an asset, the objective is to estimate the price that would be received from the sale of production facilities in an orderly transaction between market participants at the reporting date under current market conditions.
+The Group recorded continuous losses for the past financial years and as at the end of the financial year, the carrying amount of the net assets of the Group exceeded its market capitalisation indicating that the carrying amount of the Group's property, plant and equipment ("PPE") amounting to RM54,195,271 as at 31 December 2019 may be impaired.
+Consequently, the Group performed an impairment assessment of its PPE by estimating its recoverable amount based on FVLCD.

 We considered this as an area of audit focus because the assessment process is based on assumptions that are judgmental.
-Further, the carrying amount of the production facilities represent 69% of total assets of the Group.
+Further, the carrying amount of the Group's PPE represent 73% of total assets of the Group.